Robert Hansen's house

 This was despite the fact that he had a history of violence against women.

-However, a criminal profile by FBI agent John Douglas quickly challenged this perception.
+However, a criminal profile by FBI agent John Douglas quickly changed this perception.

-According to Douglas' profile, the killer would be an experienced hunter with low self-esteem and a stutter.
+Douglas' profile said that the killer would be an experienced hunter with low self-esteem and a stutter.
 He would also be a hard-working, successful businessman.

-Douglas theorized that the man in question likely kept "trophies" of his victims in an attempt to relive the murders.
+Douglas theorized that the man likely kept "trophies" of his victims in an attempt to relive the murders.

 This profile, coupled with Cindy Paulson's claims, convinced the police that Hansen was their guy.